erin-z/serverless-data-analytics/Lab3/README.md

    v.
 For Add Another data store, choose **No** and click on **Next**.

    vi.
-For Choose an IAM Role, select **Create an IAM role** and enter the role name as following and click on **Next**.
+For Choose an IAM Role, select **Create an IAM role** and enter the role name created earlier and click on **Next**.

    ```
-   nycitytaxianalysis-reinv17-crawler
+   userXX-glue-role
    ```

    vii.
 For Create a schedule for this crawler, choose Frequency as **Run on Demand** and click on **Next**.